-I found that some viewers might think that Velvet Buzzsaw is rather complicated.
-But if you watch it for what it is, and not read a lot into it you may discover that Gilroy simply wants to portray that art is art and that it should not be valued by money, as it has become these days.
-The film also pokes fun at the art world’s pretentions and how art has become about money and not really the appreciation of an individual’s creative talent and art for art’s sake.
+Some viewers might think Velvet Buzzsaw rather complicated.
+But if you watch it for what it is, you may discover that Gilroy simply wants to portray that art is art and that it should not be valued by money, like it has these days.
+The film also pokes fun at the art world’s pretentions and how art has become about money, not the appreciation of an individual’s creative talent and art for art’s sake.
 There’s also a hint of what could happen if you don’t honor an artist’s work.
-I think the main think he’s trying to convey is what goes on in the world of art and how many people profit from selling the art to some eccentric millionaire.
+I think the main thing he’s trying to convey is what goes on in the world of art and how many people profit from selling it to some eccentric millionaire.

 What I thought was most interesting was the fact that all of the characters reaped their just rewards based on their devious actions involving their parts in the art world.
 Or the fact that an artist pours their heart and soul, their deep-set emotions and illusions into a piece of art, for it to only get treated by a chic and popular value and exploited, without any full appreciation at all on what’s behind it.
 The ending I thought went well, nothing climatic, but played out well enough.